 Every Xooa app is deployed via the Xooa console.
-The console uses its GitHub integration to simplify deployment, automatically searching through either private or public repositories for a deployable smart contract.
+The console uses the GitHub integration to simplify deployment, automatically searching through either private or public repositories for a deployable smart contract.

-The GitHub repository you are deploying must have one or more smart contract source file and contain a
+The GitHub repository you are deploying must have one or more smart contract source files and contain a

 xooa.yaml file.
 This file tells Xooa the programming language, blockchain implementation, and path of the smart contract.